toshhorosh/hello-rpi-bme680/README.md

 ## Local run on rpi
 The main idea of getting data from sensor is taken from examples in [the repo of bme680 crate](https://github.com/marcelbuesing/bme680).

+Before running the code you should determine i2c address of sensor connected to rpi with command:

+`sudo i2cdetect -y 1`

+And add last two-digit number from result print as environment variable *BME_I2C_ADDRESS* during run program in console below.
-And if you can build the code directly on Raspberry Pi, compile and build it with cargo and run in console:
+If you can build the code directly on Raspberry Pi, compile and build it with cargo and run in console:

-` sudo RUST_LOG=info target/debug/hello-rpi-bme680 `
+` sudo RUST_LOG=info BME_I2C_ADDRESS=76 target/debug/hello-rpi-bme680 `

 To avoid a using ` sudo` we have to allow access for our user to ` /dev/i2c-1` with adding into ` i2c` group: